She-She-She Camps: Details

-The personal allowance for women was the same as that for men, $5 per month for personal needs in exchange for 56–70 hrs work per month on camp work projects.
-No remittance was sent back home as was the case for the CCC men's allowance.
-The camps were located where a facility had heat, lighting and sanitary conveniences—typically summer hotels, abandoned CCC camps and vacated schools.
-They were administered by female camp directors, project supervisors, staff teachers and counselors.
-The average camp had around 100 women, with a supervisory staff of 10–20 including cooks and a nurse.
+The personal allowance for women was the same as that for men, $5 every month for personal needs in exchange for 56–70 hrs work per month on camp work projects.
+No remittance was sent back home, as was the case for the CCC men's allowance.
+The camps were located in facilities with heat, lighting, and sanitary conveniences—typically summer hotels, abandoned CCC camps, and vacated schools.
+They were administered by female camp directors, project supervisors, staff teachers, and counselors.
+The average camp had around 100 women, with a supervisory staff of 10–20, including cooks and a nurse.
 Each enrollee was assigned fixed hours of work on camp assignments, including working in forest nurseries at some camps.
 Other made and repaired toys and playground equipment, while some worked at creating visual training aids for public schools.
 Those with visual disabilities (there were camps for the blind) would make finished bedding or use natural materials to create woven products.
 Sewing equipment enabled the women to make their own clothing (one popular class was to make dresses from empty cloth feed bags) and no uniforms were required.
-WPA programs also supplied clothing, and canneries were used as teaching aids and product generation.
+WPA programs also supplied clothing, and canneries were used for teaching and for product production.
 Layettes and hospital sundries were made for public institutions and other WPA nursing projects.
-Maintenance of the barracks, housekeeping and kitchen duties along with instruction in economics and cooking were integral to the residential program, which lasted three to four months and was not subject to re-enrollment.
-The Native American women were paid an additional allotment to find rental housing and traveled with the men who went off the reservation to work.
+Maintenance of the barracks, housekeeping, and kitchen duties, along with instruction in economics and cooking, were integral to the residential program, which lasted three to four months and was not subject to re-enrollment.
+Native American women were given an additional allotment to find rental housing and traveled with the men who left the reservation to work.
 No camps were established exclusively for Native American men, so many traveled as a family group.
-Blacks were still segregated at this time but in their camps were given the same educational opportunities.
+Blacks were still segregated at this time, but in their camps were given the same educational opportunities.